 Rubber roofing, namely EPDM membrane, has different installation approaches that vary by project extent and requirements.
 The standard methods include adhering by means of glue or self-adhesive, covering with ballast materials like rocks or gravel, and attaching a membrane to the substrate using mechanical fasteners.
 Read on to discover more information on the specified installation methods and their average cost per square foot.

 - Adhering.
 A fully adhering installation approach involves bonding the EPDM membrane to the surface beneath it (usually an insulation layer) utilizing a compatible adhesive.
 This method provides a smooth and aesthetically pleasing finish, reduces the possibility of membrane flutter, and increases the resistance to wind uplift.
 Adhering requires more time and effort than other installation approaches, but it ensures your rubber roofing will last for decades with fewer to no tears.
-Adhered EPDM cost varies from $2.75 to $3.50 per square foot, depending on material width and thickness.
+Adhered EPDM cost per square foot varies from $2.90 to $3.80, depending on material width and thickness.

 - Ballasting.
 This is one of the most cost-effective rubber roofing installation methods that involves laying an EPDM membrane over the substrate and covering it with ballast materials like concrete pavers or river-washed stones.
 The weight of the ballast holds the membrane in place, preventing damage by high wind, hail, or tree branches.
-Ballasted roofing systems are easy and cheap to install, approximately $1.40 - $2.30 per square foot.
-Nevertheless, they should be properly maintained and are not recommended to install in windy or hurricane-prone climates.
+Ballasted roofing systems are easy and cheap to install.
+The EPDM roof replacement cost of this type lands between $1.50 - $2.70 per square foot.
+Nevertheless, they should be properly maintained and are not recommended for installation in windy or hurricane-prone climates.

 Installation type |